pyinstaller/pyinstaller/doc/when-things-go-wrong.rst

 is not actually executed during analysis, changes it makes to ``__path__`` are not seen by |PyInstaller|.
-We fix the problem with the same hook mechanism we use for hidden imports, with some additional logic; see `Understanding PyInstaller Hooks`_ below.
+We fix the problem with the same hook mechanism we use for hidden imports, with some additional logic; see :ref:`Understanding PyInstaller Hooks` below.

 Note that manipulations of ``__path__`` hooked in this way apply only to the Analysis.